Zidantur/neo-scripts/README.md

 ## Scripts

 -   [ignore-user-posts.user.js](ignore-user-posts.user.js):
     -   **Ignore Users on Neoboards** – Hide posts from specific users on the Neopets Neoboards.
-Features a management panel to add or remove ignored users, and automatically hides their posts.
+Features a management panel to add or remove ignored users, and hides their posts.

 ## License